dofinator/assignment_2_test/README.md

 1. Virtual env, from root of project : **Run command in terminal** ````source venv/Scripts/activate````
 2. Run the test, from root of project: **Run command in terminal** ```behave ```

+In the following directory tree, u will find three ```.feature``` files which represent the tests in a natural language format.
 ```
  ├── test-handin-2
     ├── features